On average, your neighbors pay $113 a month.See Your Rates

 The Dallas City Council voted to defer some street maintenance projects to save money in 2012.
 The result is that many city roads are in a sorry state, and in serious need of repair.
 The increasing number of potholes is troubling because of the damage they can cause.
 This damage can be severe enough to warrant an insurance claim.

-According to TRIP, 52 percent of the major roads here are in either poor or mediocre condition.
+TRIP reports that 21 percent of the major roads around Dallas are in poor condition.
+Another 31 percent are mediocre.
 The poor condition of Dallas city streets costs area drivers an additional $609 a year due to higher vehicle operating costs, car accidents, and traffic congestion.

 TomTom ranks Dallas 151st for worst traffic congestion in the world.
 An average commuter spends an extra 24 minutes per hour stuck in traffic for every 60 minutes spent commuting during peak hour and an extra 93 hours a year for commutes lasting 30 minutes.

 Moving violations like speeding tickets, at-fault accidents, and drunk driving will add points to your driver's license and give you a bad driving record.
-If this happens, you'll be forced to get car insurance for bad drivers, also known as high-risk auto insurance.
+If this happens, your status with your insurer could change to non-preferred.
+If so, you'll probably have to buy a non-standard insurance policy, also known as high-risk auto insurance.

 The Dallas Municipal Court website allows you to pay traffic citations, tells drivers how to contest tickets, and provides helpful traffic court information.

 Dallas police wrote more than 211,843 traffic citations for moving violations in 2013, a decrease of 14.8% from the number of citations written in 2012.